af950833/Home-Assistant-Broadlink-MP1-Custom-Component/README.md

 # Home-Assistant-Broadlink-MP1-Custom-Component
 There is a sync delay in official component for Broadlink MP1 of HA.
 This code resolved the issue!
+(Tested in HA version 0.91.4)

 If you are using a Broadlink MP1(or MP1s), you have seen the sync delay when you turn on/off some slot with short interval.
 This code fixed the issue.